OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

     $ onedatastore create systemds.txt
     ID: 101

-.. note:: When different System Datastore are available the ``TM_MAD_SYSTEM`` attribute will be set after picking the datastore.
+.. note:: When different System Datastores are available the ``TM_MAD_SYSTEM`` attribute will be set after picking the Datastore.

 Enable Replication for SSH Transfer Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this mode, you need to create a System Datastore for each cluster in your cloud.
-To enable replication, simply add to the template of the System Datastore the hostname of the designated replica host (``REPLICA_HOST``) in each cluster.
-For example consider a cloud with two clusters, the datastore configuration could be as follows:
+To enable replication, simply add to the template of the System Datastore the hostname of the designated replica Host (``REPLICA_HOST``) in each cluster.
+For example, consider a cloud with two clusters; the datastore configuration could be as follows:

 .. prompt:: text $ auto